asastats/docs/README.md

-Repository containing Tasker code of conduct document, as well as the current status of bug reports and feature requests.
+Repository containing Roadmap and Tasker code of conduct documents, as well as the current status of bug reports and feature requests.